Diving physics: Viscosity effects

 The absolute (dynamic) viscosity of water is higher (order of 100 times) than that of air.
 This increases the drag on an object moving through water, and more effort is required for propulsion in water than air relative to the speed of movement.
+Viscosity also affects the work of breathing.

+Surface tension

+Surface tension is a factor in the formation, growth, and elimination of gas bubbles in a liquid, and as such, relevant to bubble mechanics aspects of decompression theory.

 Heat balance

 Thermal conductivity of water is higher than that of air.
 As water conducts heat 20 times more than air, and has a much higher thermal capacity, heat transfer from a diver's body to water is faster than to air, and to avoid excessive heat loss leading to hypothermia, thermal insulation in the form of diving suits, or active heating is used.
 Gases used in diving have very different thermal conductivities; Heliox, and to a lesser extent, trimix, conducts heat faster than air because of the helium content, and argon conducts heat slower than air, so technical divers breathing gases containing helium may inflate their dry suits with argon.
-Some thermal conductivity values at 25°C and sea level atmospheric pressure: argon: 16 mW/m/K; air: 26 mW/m/K; neoprene: 50 mW/m/K; wool felt: 70 mW/m/K; helium: 142 mW/m/K; water: 600 mW/m/K.
+Some thermal conductivity values at 25 °C and sea level atmospheric pressure: argon: 16 mW/m/K; air: 26 mW/m/K; neoprene: 50 mW/m/K; wool felt: 70 mW/m/K; helium: 142 mW/m/K; water: 600 mW/m/K.